-Pivotal in the village will be a boulevard style walkway linking up with the coastal node (café), which it is envisaged includes a central area for children's play and recreation.
-The boulevard walkway will be sunken (or generally retain its natural level) with surrounding residential lots elevated (i.e. $0.5-1.0 \mathrm{m} \, \mathrm{RL}$) and overlooking the public open space.
+Pivotal in the village will be a boulevard style walkway linking up with the coastal node (possible foreshore café or similar activity node), which it is envisaged includes a central area for children's play and recreation.
+The boulevard walkway will be sunken (or generally retain its natural level) with surrounding residential lots elevated (i.e. $0.5-1.0 \, \mathrm{m} \, \mathrm{RL}$) and overlooking the public open space.
 The east-west linear parkway extending from 'Rum Jungle' to the coast will link with the boulevard.

-The non-residential activity hub is envisaged to include a café/restaurant with parking facilities adjacent to public open space that completes the 'green' link to the foreshore reserve.
-A DAP will be prepared to provide development controls and restrict the land use to a café/kiosk/restaurant use.
+A potential activity hub is envisaged to include a café/restaurant with parking facilities adjacent to public open space that completes the 'green' link to the foreshore reserve.
+A DAP will be prepared to provide development controls and built form design to integrate a café/kiosk/restaurant use with residential apartment development.
 Around this activity node is proposed high density residential two to three storey walk ups.
 Some earthworks are envisaged to create flat elevated benched residential lots that can potentially maximise westerly ocean views.
-Opportunity for 'Tourist development' land use as defined in LSP 5 is also provided for within the R80 development around the cafe.
+Opportunity for 'Tourist development' land use as defined in LSP 5 is also provided for within the R80 development.